untrace-dev/untrace/CONTRIBUTING.md

 * A clear and descriptive title
 * A detailed description of the proposed functionality
-* Explain why this enhancement would be useful to most Acme users
+* Explain why this enhancement would be useful to most Untrace users
 * List any additional context or screenshots

 ### Pull Requests